-Light Industrial space types are used for the assembly, disassembly, fabricating, finishing, manufacturing, packaging, and repairing or processing of materials.
-Light Industrial space types can include but are not limited to spaces for printing, commercial laundry, photographic film processing, vehicle repair garages, building maintenance shops, metal work, millwork, and cabinetry work.
+Light Industrial space types are used for the assembly, disassembly, fabricating, finishing, manufacturing, packaging, and repairing or processing of various types of materials.
+Light Industrial space types can include but are not limited to spaces for printing, commercial laundry, film processing, vehicle repair garages, building maintenance shops, metal work, millwork, and cabinetry work.

 - Occupancy: Occupancy Group Classification is Factory Industrial Group F-1, Moderate Hazard with sprinklered construction.
 See also WBDG Secure/Safe—Fire Protection

-- Hazardous Material Handling: As the storage and handling of hazardous materials may be a common daily activity in the Light Industrial space type, designs can include areas within the space that can accommodate such materials safely.
+Hazardous Material Handling: As the storage and handling of hazardous materials may be a common daily activity in the Light Industrial space type, designs must include areas within the space that can accommodate such materials safely.

 The following building program is representative of Light Industrial space types.